revoltchat/documentation/docs/websockets/establishing.md

 To get started, you should have:
 - A WebSocket URL, which is found from the API root.
-- A valid user ID + session token.
+- A valid session or bot token.

 Begin by connecting to the server, once you're connected then you can send a [Authenticate](/websockets/events#authenticate) event to the server.